BijoySingh/AndroidBasicsLibrary/README.md

 This library offers some barebone code for android common to most applications.
 It provides simple classes and pre-written functions for:
 - Internet Access
-- SharedPreferences storage and retrieval
+- SharedPreferences / DataStore storage and retrieval
 - ImagePicker and Bitmap operations
 - File read and write
 - Recycler View